Spark extinguishing system: History

 The history of spark extinguishing systems goes back to the early seventies, when the Federal Anti-Pollution Law (BImSchG) of 1974 required the use of exhaust and dedusting systems in the wood-based material industry.
-For this purpose, operators of chipboard and fibre board facilities were committed to comply with the administrative regulations called Technical Instructions on Air Quality.
+For this purpose, operators of chipboard and fiberboard facilities were committed to comply with the administrative regulations called Technical Instructions on Air Quality.

 Flying sparks representing a risk for the downstream filter systems were caused in the exhaust and dedusting systems by foreign bodies or defective machine parts.
 A solution to the problem was necessary to avoid the risk of serious fires and explosions.
 This technology made it possible to detect and extinguish ignition sources in a fraction of seconds during operation.

-Fields of application of spark extinguishing systems
+Fields of application

-A fire and explosion hazard caused by sparks or hot particles exists everywhere where combustible material is machined or processed, transported, filtered or dried.
+A fire and explosion hazard caused by sparks or hot particles exists everywhere where combustible material is machined or processed, transported, filtered, or dried.
 A spark extinguishing system can prevent fires and dust explosions.

 Nowadays the safety concept originally developed for the wood industry notably MDF production, chipboard production, OSB production, plywood production can be transferred to all producing industries.